 Goodwill is tested for impairment on an annual basis and whenever there is an indication that the recoverable amount of a cash generating unit (CGU) is less than its carrying amount.
-For the impairment test, goodwill is allocated to the CGU or groups of CGU's which benefit from the synergies of the acquisition.
+For the impairment test, goodwill is allocated to the CGU or groups of CGU's which benefit from the synergies of the acquisition and which represents the lowest level at which goodwill is monitored for internal management purposes.
 A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or group of assets.
 Impairment occurs when the carrying amount of a CGU including the goodwill, exceeds the estimated recoverable amount of the CGU.
-The recoverable amount of a CGU is the higher of its fair value less cost to sell and its value-in-use is the present value of future cash flows expected to be derived from the CGU.
+The recoverable amount of a CGU is the higher of its fair value less cost to sell and its valuein-use.
+Value-in-use is the present value of future cash flows expected to be derived from the CGU.
+Key assumptions in the cash flow projections are prepared based on current economic conditions and includes estimated long term growth rates, weighted average cost of capital and estimated operating margins.